nwolverson/atom-ide-purescript/README.md

 The default build command is
 ```
-pulp build --no-psa --json-errors
+pulp build -- --json-errors
 ```
-(on windows `pulp.cmd` is called instead).
+(on windows `pulp.cmd` is called instead). *Note* This default requires pulp 0.10 as command syntax changed to require `--` separator.
 This is configurable: the command should be on your PATH (or could be an explicit absolute path) with arguments, such that it will output JSON errors as per `psc`, on stderr.
 This is *not* interpreted via shell, simply pulled apart as a list of string separated arguments.

 Some alternatives:
   * Direct `psc` use: `psc bower_components/*/src/**/*.purs bower_components/*/src/**/*.js src/**/*.purs src/**/*.js --json-errors`
   * Run a `purescript-gulp` based build: `gulp` - again need to ensure this outputs JSON errors, you probably want a specific task for this.
-  * Pulp passing through `psa`: `pulp build --stash --json-errors`
+  * Pulp passing through `psa`: `pulp build -- --stash --json-errors`

     This will pass through `psc` errors as JSON but also integrate to any external `psa` stash, e.g. if you're running `psa` on a terminal somewhere.
 Right now the stashed warnings are not exposed in the JSON.
-  * Ensure tests are compiled in the build: `pulp build --include test --json-errors`
+  * Ensure tests are compiled in the build: `pulp build --include test -- --json-errors`
   * Via npm run script: `npm run -s build`.
 Or if the run script does not output json errors you might be able to pass an extra flag: `npm run -s build -- --json-errors` - more information [on this issue](https://github.com/nwolverson/atom-ide-purescript/issues/53#issuecomment-198621810).